-These methods are meant to be temporary until an orthodontist can be reached.
+In the event of any braces emergencies, these methods are meant to be temporary until an orthodontist can be reached.

-Broken Brace – This can often happen if the patient bites into something hard or the patient has a deep bite causing the brace or bracket to get unglued from the tooth.
+Broken Bracket Braces – This can often happen if the patient bites into something hard or the patient has a deep bite causing the brace or bracket to get unglued from the tooth.
 Often the broken brace will stay on the wire and may even slide from side to side.
 If the affected tooth is not moving out of alignment, the loose brace can be kept in place until the next scheduled appointment.

 Loose Band – A loose band can be kept in place until the scheduled appointment, however, it is best to re-cement it as soon as possible as it can contribute to gum inflammation and tooth decay.

-Inflamed and sore gums – This is often caused by poor brushing and insufficient flossing.
+Inflamed and Sore Gums – This is often caused by poor brushing and insufficient flossing.
 It is best to brush the gums gently, floss regularly under the wires, and rinse with warm salt water two or three times daily.

 Very tight or uncomfortable aligners – This is often due to insufficient wear of previous aligners or not enough hours of wear during the day.
 It is often best to go back to the last best fitting aligner until the orthodontist can evaluate you.
 That is why it is best to keep a couple of previous aligners and not to throw them away after they are worn.

 Lost attachments or buttons – It is often not necessary to replace a lost attachment or button immediately as the aligners continue to fit well.
-Keep your next scheduled appointment and advise the orthodontist about the lost attachment.
+Keep your next scheduled appointment and inform the orthodontist about the lost attachment.